debabratapruseth/AI-Financial-Digital-Twin/README.md

 | `visualizations.py` | Produces Plotly graphs and dashboards. |
 | `ai_explainer.py` | Builds compact validated LLM payloads and optional explanations. |

-## Dependency graph
+## Dependency graph and risk propagation

-The dependency graph is built from the synthetic dependencies ( coded in src/digital_twin/data_generator.py ) using  `Networkx.DiGraph`.
-You can edit the dependency data to add more assets and dependencies based on your organization use case.
+A bank is not just a balance sheet.
+It is a network of infrastructure, applications, services, customers, counterparties, and financial-risk relationships.
+The project represents those relationships using NetworkX.DiGraph.

+Synthetic dependencies are defined in: src/digital_twin/data_generator.py

+They can be extended to represent additional assets, services, infrastructure, customers, or dependencies for other use cases.

 ![Dependency Plot](https://github.com/debabratapruseth/AI-Financial-Digital-Twin/blob/main/Reference%20Materials/Dependency%20Plot.png)

-For a failed node, NetworkX identifies reachable downstream nodes and groups the blast radius by node type.
-Edge weights are also used for modelled customer-behaviour propagation.
-The LLM never creates dependencies.
+For a failed node, the graph engine identifies reachable downstream nodes and groups the resulting blast radius by node type.

+The graph is also used to identify:

+* critical nodes;
+* high betweenness-centrality nodes;
+* single points of failure;
+* cloud concentration risk;
+* affected applications;
+* affected business services;
+* affected customer segments;
+* financial and risk nodes;
+* material propagation paths.

+Edge weights can participate in modeled customer-behaviour propagation.

+> [!NOTE]
+The LLM does not create graph dependencies.
+Propagation paths supplied to the LLM come from the Python Digital Twin.

 ## Scenario library